mccoyJosh/ClassInfo/SDEV140/M05/Day2/1_namespace/1_namespace.md

 This code will not run.
 Since x is being assigned within the scope of the method, 'x' is considered a temp variable for f() and f() alone.
-Trying to use it outside the scope of the method will result in an error.
+Trying to use it outside the scope of the method will result in an error as it is 'dead'

 Even for an example like this:
 ```python